-These days, the news is getting wackier and wackier by the day.
-Hoarding of toilet paper was the first to surprise us all because there was no evidence at all that the coronavirus had changed the way we shit.
+Since the coronavirus inception, the news has gotten wackier and wackier.
+Hoarding toilet paper was the first to surprise us all because there was no evidence that we were going to be able to save the world that way.
 But that’s old news now.

 Since then, we’ve seen people lick toilet seats.
-Kids are setting themselves on fire in a new online challenge.
-CDC is warning people to stay away from each other and there are still churches gathering as well as people partying together.
-I never thought I’d see the day when a person would get a ticket for their right to assemble, but the coronavirus has us all wondering what to do and some of our Constitutional Rights are being pushed by the wayside for the moment.
+Kids were setting themselves on fire in a new online challenge.
+Then, the lockdown came as if we weren’t already crazy enough.
+I never thought I’d see the day when a person would get a ticket for being around other people, but the coronavirus turned 2020 into an absolute shit show.

-What was most recently surprising was the actions of a train engineer who was suspicious of the USNS Mercy coming into port in Los Angeles to help aid in the fight against the coronavirus.
+One of the surprising stories out of a plethora of them was when a train engineer got suspicious of the USNS Mercy coming into port in Los Angeles to help aid in the fight against the coronavirus.
 The engineer thought that there was some ulterior motive for them being there like a government takeover or some other nefarious purpose.

 So, Eduardo Moreno decided that he was going to try to drive his train into the ship.
 The USNS Mercy is currently docked in a nook on Smith Island and there are some railways going through there.
 I just don’t see how this genius thought he was going to make it to the ship to do any damage.

 First of all, trains aren’t known to drive across land unless they’re on rails.
 They were designed for rails.
-In fact. the rail wheel and the train track were perfectly made for each other.
+In fact, the rail wheels and the train tracks were perfectly made for each other.
 Taking the train off rail is strongly not advised.
 In fact, I don’t even think they mention that in engineer school because they don’t think anyone would be stupid enough to try it.
 But here comes Eduardo.

 I had to put some really good thinking together.
 This was some serious two and two work over here and I’m not sure I got it right yet.
 But here it goes: